doragonoblesse/AZ-500-Notes/index.md

 Computers that Update Management manages use the following configurations to perform assessment and update deployments:

--Microsoft Monitoring Agent (MMA) for Windows or Linux
+- Microsoft Monitoring Agent (MMA) for Windows or Linux

--Desired State Configuration (DSC) in Windows PowerShell for Linux
+- Desired State Configuration (DSC) in Windows PowerShell for Linux

--Hybrid Runbook Worker in Azure Automation
+- Hybrid Runbook Worker in Azure Automation

 **Microsoft Update or Windows Server Update Services (WSUS) for Windows computers**